Wilfred/wilfred.github.com/_posts/2009-09-11-notes-on-visual-basic-6.markdown

 ---
 layout: post
-title: Notes On Visual Basic 6
+title: "Notes On Visual Basic 6"
 ---

 VB6, like IE6 and household damp, doesn't seem to go away easily.
 I had the interesting experience recently of writing a medium size piece of code in VB6, and I've documented how I reduced inconveniences.